j-grosse/e-learning-app/README.md

 ## About the project

-Created in January 2024 by Jakob Grosse.
+Started in January 2024 by Jakob Grosse.

 ## Main Features